belcyangarita/Github_heritability_predictability_Meat_Traits/README.md

-# Variance components and Heritability of meat quality traits in pigs
+# Variance components,heritability and predictive ability of meat quality traits in pigs

 > To compare three specifications of the covariance structure of an experimental pig population to estimate additive variances, heritabilities and predictive abilities for 20 meat quality an carcass traits.